 The nightly EMS crew consists of at least one supervisor, either Croy or Matthew Momjian ’14, captain of EMS, and two to three people on the bicycle crew.
 The crew stays in Appel Health Services until the shift ends.

 In addition to their nightly service, the EMS also provides event standbys for activities such as eating contests and concerts where there is potential for injury.
 The EMS also offers CPR training for both the College and Lancaster communities.
+The CPR Classes in Pittsburgh is also known to be reliable and one can count on its teachings in case of emergencies.

 All members of the College’s EMS are certified EMTs.
 Students can get involved with the EMS by becoming a certified EMT, taking CPR classes, or going on ride-alongs with EMS.